picrin-scheme/picrin/README.md

 ## How to use it

+- make `Makefile`

+	Change directory to `build` then run `cmake` to create Makefile.
+Once `Makefile` is generated you can run `make` command to build picrin.

+		$ cd build
+        $ cmake ..

+	Of course you don't need to move to `build` directory before running `cmake` (in that case `$ cmake .`), but I strongly recommend to follow above instruction.

 - build

-	A built executable binary will be under bin/ directory and a shared library `libpicrin.so` under lib/.
+ 	A built executable binary will be under bin/ directory and shared libraries under lib/.

         $ make

-	If you want to build picrin on other systems than x86_64, make sure PIC_NAN_BOXING flag is turned off (see include/config.h for detail).
+	If you are building picrin on other systems than x86_64, PIC_NAN_BOXING flag is automatically turned on (see include/config.h for detail).

 - run